morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

 ```

 Create the VM with the following command:

 ```bash
 kubectl apply -f  {{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}/vm_{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-fedora-nginx-provisioner.yaml --namespace=$USER
 ```

 There are the following important details in this VM manifest:

-* `runStrategy: "RerunOnFailure"`: This tells KubeVirt to run the VM like a Kubernetes job.
-The VM will retry as long as the guest is not shutdown gracefully.
+* `runStrategy: "RerunOnFailure"`: This tells KubeVirt to run the VM like a Kubernetes Job.
+The VM will retry as long as the guest is not shut down gracefully.
 * `cloudInitNoCloud`: These are the instructions to provision our disk.
-Please not the deletion of the cloud-init data to ensure it is rerun whenever we start a VM based on this disk.
+Please note the deletion of the cloud-init data to ensure it is rerun whenever we start a VM based on this disk.
 Further we shutdown the VM gracefully at the end of the script.
 * `dataVolumeTemplate`: This creates a new PVC for the provisioned disk containing nginx.

-As mentioned, the VM has been scheduled due to the `runStrategy: "RerunOnFailure"` and there fore the VMI should be running, use the following command to verify that:
+As mentioned, the VM has been scheduled due to the `runStrategy: "RerunOnFailure"`, therefore the VMI should be running.
+Use the following command to verify that with:

 ```bash
 kubectl get vmi --namespace=$USER
 ```

-or
+or:

 ```bash
 kubectl get pod --namespace=$USER